-We normally use white gold in its natural form as we prefer the natural warmth, more yellow tones for some of our gemstone pieces.
-However it is customary for some jewelers to add a rhodium plated surface finish to white gold to brighten up the color, and we are happy to add this to a wedding band to match back with an engagement ring for example.
+We normally use white gold in its natural form as we prefer the natural warmth and more yellow tones for some of our gemstone pieces.
+However, it is customary for some jewelers to add a rhodium plated surface finish to white gold to brighten up the color and we are happy to add this to a wedding band to match with an engagement ring for example.

-Platinum is a more dense and durable metal than gold and comes at much higher price.
-It has a brighter more silver color than white gold which we love to contrast with some of organic textures.
+Platinum is a more dense and durable metal than gold and comes at a much higher price.
+It has a brighter, more silver color than white gold that we love to contrast with some of our organic textures.

 We can also use other metal karats such as 18k gold, although the higher gold content makes for a slightly softer metal and a brighter metal color.